A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Simulations

 \subsection{Results}

 The results of our simulations are reported in Table \ref{table:simul} and Figure \ref{fig:simul}.
-The MIG estimator $\widehat{\Gamma}_{Q}(r,\rho)$ which does not rely on an EM procedure exhibits, as expected, the properties of unbiasness and consistency.
-The ARE estimator $\widehat{\Delta}_{ME}(r)$ and the AIE estimator $\widehat{\Lambda}_{ME}(r,\rho)$ appear unbiased and consistent as well.
+The MIG estimator $\widehat{\Gamma}_{Q}(r,\rho)$, which does not rely on an EM procedure, exhibits its theoretical properties of unbiasness and consistency.
+The ARE estimator $\widehat{\Delta}_{ME}(r)$ and the AIE estimator $\widehat{\Lambda}_{ME}(r,\rho)$ which both rely on the EM procedure also appear unbiased and consistent.
 Their standard error is comparable to that of the MIG estimator $\widehat{\Gamma}_{Q}(r,\rho)$.
 Ninety five percent bootstrap confidence intervals achieve close to nominal coverage for all three estimators.